MitasTech/ArchMitas/README.md

 This script doesnt belong to me.
 Chris Titus is the developer.
 This is for my personal use only.
-I added a few packages that i want on my computer, i changed grub to my custom bootloader theme and changed the ascii text on on the scripts to make it feel a little cooler and more enjoyable to me when installing Arch.
+I i modified it a little and added a few packages that i want on my computer, i changed grub to my custom bootloader theme and changed the ascii text on on the scripts to make it feel a little cooler and more enjoyable to me when installing Arch.

 Thank you Chris Titus for this awesome script!